mvdbos/vdb-uri/README.md

 * `validateUserInfo()`
 * `validateUsername()`

-See the GenericURI class for an example implementation.
+See the Http class for an example implementation.

 ## Usage tips
-If you want to use type hinting (you should) on VDB\URI classes in your application, you can should use the URI interface for that instead of the GenericURI class.
+If you want to use type hinting (you should) on VDB\Uri classes in your application, you should use the UriInterface for that instead of the Uri class.
 That way, your application will support switching out different implementations of URI classes without any refactoring.

 TODO